“Loneliness and darkness have just robbed me of my valuables.”

 Politicians being politicians have sought technocratic solutions: earlier this year, the UK introduced a minister for loneliness and now Fiona Patten, a Victorian upper house MP and leader of the Reason party, has proposed the state government do the same.
 The minister would, it’s been suggested, work across the health, infrastructure, justice and communities portfolios.

 Loneliness is framed in a quintessentially liberal way: as a health-related issue affecting individuals.
+Of course, loneliness does have a health impact – depression, suicidal thoughts, etc… These symptoms of loneliness can be treated with things like CBD, Courtesy of Gold Bee and other sellers of hemp products, which can reduce the effects of loneliness-induced anxiety and insomnia.
 But loneliness is a by-product of the liberal social order; by elevating the market above all else and reducing notions of freedom to individual rights, societies have become atomised and fragmented and notions of value are now boiled down to crude forms of economic reductionism.

 Similarly, the proposed remedies are extensions of the existing liberal framework.
 But there can’t be a bureaucratic solution – no matter how many departments the new minister works across – without addressing the underlying social causes.
 And there are real questions about whether governments – having surrendered so much of their power to the market – are even capable of doing this anymore.